Florian-Lup/dox/README.md

   - **TableOfContents** the table of contents component used for navigation
   - **ui** general reusable UI components used across the application
 - **context** A place to put React contexts that are used in the app
-- **extensions** Includes all Common Tongue extensions used in the app including their NodeViews and logic parts
+- **extensions** Includes all Dox AI extensions used in the app including their NodeViews and logic parts
 - **hooks** Including general hooks used for app and editor setup
 - **lib** Includes helper functions
 - **styles** Includes global CSS styles with Tailwind to setup richtext styling